KxSystems/docs/docs/cloud/aws/index.md

 -   Gain access to data in the required services (TP, RDB, HDB)
 -   Provide the best possible service and query performance

 The KX gateway must be accessible through Amazon GC2 security rules from all clients of the kdb+ service.
-In addition, the location of the gateway service needs to be visibile to the remaining kdb+ processes constituting the full KX service.
+In addition, the location of the gateway service needs to be visible to the remaining kdb+ processes constituting the full KX service.

 ## Storage and filesystem